tom-pelsmaeker/deep-generative-lm/README.md

 --mode: [train|test|novelty|qualitative] select in which mode to run the generative script.
 --save_suffix: to give your model a name.
 --seed: set a random seed.
 --model: [deterministic|bowman|flowbowman] the model to use.
-Deterministic refers to the RNNLM, bowman to the SenVAE and flowbowman to the SenVAE with expressive latent model.
+Deterministic refers to the RNNLM, bowman to the SenVAE and flowbowman to the SenVAE with expressive latent structure.
 --lagrangian: set to 1 to use the MDR objective.
 --min_rate: specify a minimum rate, in nats.
 --flow: [diag|iaf|vpiaf|planar] the type of flow to use with the flowbowman model.